Petra Buzková

-Petra Buzková (born 7 December 1965) is a former Minister of Education, Youth and Sports in the Czech cabinet.
-She belongs to the Czech Social Democratic Party.
-In 1992-2006 she was a member of the Chamber of Deputies.
+Petra Buzková (born 7 December 1965) is a Czech lawyer and politician.
+She was Minister of Education, Youth and Sports in the cabinet of Jiří Paroubek.
+She was a member of the Czech Social Democratic Party from 1989 to 2024.
+In 1992–2006, she was a member of the Chamber of Deputies.

 Buzková obtained her Doctor of Laws degree from the Charles University in 1989.
 After her political career she continued her in steps of her education and became a lawyer in AKVKS.

 Personal life

-Petra Buzková is living in Prague (Czech Republic) with her husband Josef Kotrba who is a financial advisor.
+Petra Buzková is living in Prague with her husband Josef Kotrba who is a financial advisor.